NathanTo-CyberOps/cyberdefenders-case-studies/Rogue-Azure/README.md

 2. Compromised mharmon@compliantsecure.store account

+3. The attacker maintained persistence by creating 'OfficeRead' & 'VaultApp'

-3. Privilege escalation, the attacker escalated lwilliams@compliantsecure.store to a Global Administrator role
+4. Privilege escalation, the attacker escalated lwilliams@compliantsecure.store to a Global Administrator role

-3. Command and Control contact, the attacker connected to a C2 IP based in Singapore
+5. Command and Control contact, the attacker connected to a C2 IP `52.221.180.165` based in Singapore

-4. The attacker accessed the storage account mainstoragestore01 and exfiltrated Confidintal.png
+6. The attacker accessed the storage account mainstoragestore01 and exfiltrated Confidintal.png

 ## Key Evidence